How to Set Up WireGuard on pfSense

 pfSense WireGuard Android Setup

-1. On my Android device, I created a new WireGuard Tunnel by creating a Name and generating a Public/Private Key.
+1. On Android, I created a new WireGuard Tunnel by creating a Name and generating a Public/Private Key.
 In the Addresses section, I set it as 10.200.0.5/24, which is the IP address that will be assigned to this client.
 Make sure you add /24 or you will run into trouble connecting to other devices.

 creating a peer in android